girish445ai/Convolutional_Neural_Networks/README.md

 The best model had 32 filters in first layer so they are visulaised as 4 x 8 in wandb.

 * Q4 d) Guided back-propagation
 The guided backprogation is applied on 10 neurons from CONV5 layer for a random image.
-The output 2x5 is stored in wandb
+The output 2x5 is stored in wandb.
+For any given pretrain model the last part of the code can be copied and executed.

 ## PART B: Fine-tuning a pre-trained model: